Tom11w/ansible_demo/README.md

 ## Configure Inventory

-Set IP address in the `inventory.yaml` file to match the IP address's of the VM's.
+Replace the example IP address in the `inventory.yaml` file to match the IP address's of the VM's.

 ## Running the Playbook